Killara: Schools

+Churches

+Churches in the suburb include St Martin's Anglican Church and Killara Uniting Church (formerly Killara Congregational Church) on Karranga Avenue.

 Clubs

-Killara has recreational sport centres like Killara lawn tennis club and Killara golf club, which is ranked the Top 100 golf courses in Australia and picturesque views to the Blue Mountains has attracted Golfers.
+Killara has recreational sport centres including Killara lawn tennis club and Killara golf club, which is ranked in the top 100 golf courses in Australia and picturesque views to the Blue Mountains has attracted golfers.

 Commercial

-Commercial developments are located along the Pacific Highway, including the Greengate Hotel, Beacon lighting, Poolwerx, and Killara hotel.
+Commercial developments are located along the Pacific Highway, including the Greengate Hotel, Beacon Lighting, Poolwerx, and Killara hotel.
 Residents usually travel to nearby suburbs of Gordon, Macquarie Park and Chatswood for regular shopping.

-Residential
+Residential style

 The majority of residential properties are built in the Federation and Californian Bungalow styles, although the suburb includes many other styles.

 The Harry and Penelope Seidler House at 13 Kalang Avenue was designed by Harry and Penelope Seidler.
 The 1960s-era modern-design home, constructed with reinforced masonry walls, concrete floors and roof, rubble-stone retaining walls and fireplace, won the Wilkinson Award in 1967.

-At the 2016 census, 57.5% of occupied private dwellings were separate houses and 40.5% were flat or apartments.
-The average household size was 2.9 people.

 Politics

-For federal elections, Killara lies in the electorate of Bradfield, currently represented by Paul Fletcher.
-For state elections, Killara falls under the state electoral districts of Davidson and Ku-ring-gai.
-Kuring-gai is represented by Alister Henskens.
-The member for Davidson is Jonathan O'Dea.
+For federal elections, Killara lies in the electorate of Bradfield, currently represented by Nicolette Boele.
+For state elections, Killara falls under the state electoral district of Davidson.
+The member for Davidson is Matt Cross.
 In terms of local government, Killara is part of the Ku-ring-gai municipal council.

-Population and demographics
+Demographics

-In the 2016 Australian census, the total population of Killara was 10,574 people; 47.5 percent were male and 52.5 percent were female.
-53.7% of people were born in Australia.
-The most common countries of birth were China 11.5%, England 4.7%, Hong Kong 3.9%, South Korea 2.7% and New Zealand 1.8%.
-61.1% of people only spoke English at home.
-Other languages spoken at home included Mandarin 13.9%, Cantonese 7.6%, Korean 3.2% and Japanese 1.0%.
-The most common responses for religion were No Religion 35.5%, Catholic 17.7% and Anglican 15.8%, Of persons aged 15 years and over, 59.1% were married, 28.2% never married, 5.8% widowed 5.2% divorced, and 1.6% separated.
+In the 2021 Australian census, the total population of Killara was 10,620 people; 48.1 percent were male and 51.9 percent were female.
+50.6% of people were born in Australia.
+The most common other countries of birth were China 13.8%, England 4.3%, Hong Kong 4.0%, South Korea 2.7% and India 2.2%.
+56.1% of people only spoke English at home.
+Other languages spoken at home included Mandarin 17.3%, Cantonese 7.8%, Korean 3.4%, Hindi 1.1%, and Japanese 1.0%.
+The most common responses for religion were No Religion 43.4%, Catholic 15.4% and Anglican 12.5%, Of persons aged 15 years and over, 57.4% were married, 29.0% never married, 5.5% widowed, 6.2% divorced, and 1.8% separated.

-The median weekly personal income was A$951, compared with A$662 in Australia.
-The median weekly household income was A$2,534, compared with A$1,438 in Australia.
-The median weekly family income was A$2,918, compared with A$1,734 in Australia.
+The median weekly personal income was $1,117, compared with $805 nationally.
+The median weekly household income was $2,802, compared with $1,746 nationally.
+The median weekly family income was $3,294, compared with $2,120 nationally.

+At the 2021 census, 54.7% of occupied private dwellings were separate houses and 42.6% were flat or apartments.
+The average household size was 2.8 people.